NikolaiLong/Chess/README.md

     - ... more in the future (might need to be updated)

 #### To Do:
-* Move to Controls Directory:
+* Navigate to the Controls directory:
     * Play one or two player chess? $<play.py>
     * Test piece movement for accuracy? $<test.py>
     * Run the neural network to teach the computer how to play? $<nn.py>